chenlinear/chenlinear.github.io/content/posts/20230928-machine-learning-notes-a-hackers-guide-to-language-models.md

 - Links to GitHub repositories, websites, etc. They are often the most useful, because they are sources you will go to __when coding__, or from these sources you can expand to other sources.
 Thus they are really helpful if you want to actually do the work instead of having a vague understanding.

     When coding, referring to certain links is a habit that may take some time to grow.
-I used to have the impression that coding is constantly hitting the keyboard, but what really happened to me is that I spend 70% of time searching and reading other people's code (referring to certain links), 20% writing and testing, 10% debugging.
+I used to have the impression that coding is constantly hitting the keyboard (probably from _Black Books_ S02E03), but what really happened to me is that I spend 70% of time searching and reading other people's code (referring to certain links), 20% writing and testing, 10% debugging.
 And by showing these links, he reduces the time of searching and reading for the viewers.

 In a sense, they are more close to experience than knowledge.
 I'll try to do the same thing, try to.